Play the Six-Line bet to quickly build up coverage of the table while leaving room for more flexibility on your bets from spin to spin.

 They all lie inside the main betting area (as opposed to outside bets like dozens and columns that lie (yes, you guessed it), outside!
-This bet is used in a number of roulette staregies like the Shotwell System.
-If you like this bet, you should also take a look at the Six Line Quattro roulette system which plays 4 of these bets.
+This bet is used in several roulette strategies like the Shotwell System.
+If you like this bet, you should take a look at the Six Line Quattro roulette system which plays four of these bets.

-If you place one 6 line bet on European Roulette, you have a 6:37 chance of winning (16.2%).
+If you place one 6-line bet on European Roulette, you have a 6:37 chance of winning (16.2%).
 1 in 6.2 in other words.

-If you play American Roulette, your odds are 6:38 for each 6 number bet or 15.8%.
+If you play American Roulette, your odds are 6:38 for each 6-number bet or 15.8%.
 1 in 6.3 is another way of putting it.

 The House Edge on this bet is 5.26% for American Roulette (2 zero pockets) and 2.63% in European Roulette.

-Roulette Strategies that Use the Six Line Bet
+Roulette Strategies that Use the Six-Line Bet

-There are lots of strategies that use the six number bet.
-The simplest one, is a way of getting a bit of variation on the even money bets, which many systems like the Martingale and the Guetting Progression use.
-Instead of playing red/black, odd/even etc, you cover 50% of the table using 3 out of the 6 available 6 line bets.
-You can either overap them to reduce your table coverage, or play exclusive 6 line bets (that don’t overlap) to get the full 50% coverage.
+There are lots of strategies that use the six-number bet.
+The simplest one is a way of varying the even money bets, which many systems like the Martingale and the Guetting Progression use.
+Instead of playing red/black, odd/even etc, you cover 50% of the table using three out of the six available 6-line bets.
+You can either overlap them to reduce your table coverage (and increase your risk and potential payoff), or play exclusive 6-line bets (that don’t overlap) to get the full 50% coverage.

-You can also just bet on 2 six-liners to cover the same as a column or dozen, of course.
+You can also just bet on two six-liners to cover the same as a column or dozen, of course.
 This allows you to vary some of the systems that use these bets like the Law of The Third for example.
-If you want to mix it up even more, use Street Bets which is a bet on one row os 3 numbers, rather than 2 rows.
+You can play four six-line bets in the Triple Martingale System, for example.